 There's something about a pail, shovel and a whole lot of sand that keeps kids occupied and happy for hours.
-Bring some lunch from one of Newport's many sandwich shops and have a picnic day at the beach.
+Bring some lunch from one of Newport's many sandwich shops and have a family picnic day at the beach.
 Also fun in the spring and fall for collecting extra large clam shells that can be used for arts and crafts.

 >> More About Newport Beaches

-Looking to get a little closer to the local sea life?
+Looking to get your family a little closer to the local sea life?
 Head over to this hand's on exhibit at Newport's Easton's Beach.
 The kids can learn all about the local marine life and even take home an Exploration Center memory from their arts and crafts area.
 Featuring live exhibits and a touch tank - home to many Bay creatures including sea stars, lobsters, crabs, fish and horseshoe crabs.
 Weekly-based themes and activities.
 Open 10-4 daily Memorial Day to Labor Day each year.
 General Admission - $4, Children under 3: Free

 Fort Adams is a sweeping expanse of land on the ocean surrounding an old fort built in 1824.
 A great place for a seaside picnic, some frisbee or any other outdoor activity on grass.
 SAIL NEWPORT is also located here and offers small sailboats for rent and sailing lessons on Newport harbor.

 Just behind 2nd and 3rd Beach in Middletown lies a 450-acre wildlife refuge offering over 7 miles of hiking trails.
 Whether you bring the kids for a serious hike in the forest and up onto Hanging Rock overlooking the beach or just want to walk around, visitors will enjoy this nature preserve.
 Children will especially like the animals and educational offerings that you'll find in the farm-like setting.

 VISIT WEBSITELOCATE ON MAP